mauricionr/blog/posts/how-can-i-create-blog-posts-from-github.md

 ---
-title: How i built this blog
+title: How can i create blog posts from github
-description: This is a post on My Blog about how i built this blog.
+description: This is a post on My Blog about How can i create blog posts from github.
 date: 2021-07-02
 tags:
   - cloudflare